 Accounts receivable days is the number of days that a customer invoice is outstanding before it is collected.
 The point of the measurement is to determine the effectiveness of a company's credit and collection efforts in allowing credit to reputable customers, as well as its ability to collect cash from them in a timely manner.
 The measurement is usually applied to the entire set of invoices that a company has outstanding at any point in time, rather than to a single invoice.
 When measured at the individual customer level, the measurement can indicate when a customer is having cash flow troubles, since it will attempt to stretch out the amount of time before it pays invoices.

 There is not an absolute number of accounts receivable days that is considered to represent excellent or poor accounts receivable management, since the figure varies considerably by industry and the underlying payment terms.
 Generally, a figure of 25% more than the standard terms allowed represents an opportunity for improvement.
 Conversely, an accounts receivable days figure that is very close to the payment terms granted to a customer probably indicates that a company's credit policy is too tight.
-When the credit policy is too tight, a company is potentially turning away sales (and profits) by denying credit to customers who are more likely than not to be able to pay the company.
+When this is the case, a company is potentially turning away sales (and profits) by denying credit to customers who are more likely than not to be able to pay the company.

 The formula for accounts receivable days is: